 When they really looked closely, the commission levels were really quite low, and the ones who were truly making good money were those who were getting 5+ new distributors every week and getting the bonuses from them.

-And, as we all know by now, when a company is primarily seeking distributors instead of customers, it is essentially an illegal pyramid scheme.
+And, as we all know by now, when a company is primarily seeking distributors instead of customers, it is doomed to fail.

 As I was researching this blog post, I ran across a few cool facts you may be interested in.

 - Excel Communications was the fastest new company to reach $1,000,000,000 in revenue.
 They did it in 8-years whereas 2nd place was Bill Gate’s Microsoft who took 15-years.

 - Kenny Troutt became a billionaire when Excel was sold to Teleglobe for $3.5 Billion.

 - It was founded in 1988 in Dallas, Texas.